Curriculum

-An age-old question persists amidst new standards, assessments, and needs for curriculum alignment.
-How can we help students gain deeper levels of understanding?
-To answer this question, EDC explores new frontiers in sound instructional design.
-With experienced teachers and students as our co-designers, we develop resources that make rigorous content relevant and accessible to all learners.
-Our resources strengthen content knowledge, as well as key workforce skills such as problem solving and critical thinking.
-We build capacity to identify, select, and implement effective curricula—knowing that powerful curricula is necessary, but not sufficient, in school reform.
-Learn more about our curriculum capacity in action:
+As the education landscape evolves, an age-old question persists: How can we help students gain deeper levels of understanding and greater levels of proficiency?
+To answer this question, EDC has successfully extended the frontiers of knowledge of sound instructional design for over 60 years.
+With experienced teachers and students as our co-designers, we develop resources that make rigorous content relevant and accessible to all learners, close opportunity gaps, and enhance achievement.
+Our resources strengthen content knowledge, as well as fostering key workforce and employability skills such as problem solving, collaboration, communication, and critical thinking.
+We build capacity to identify, select, implement, and scale and sustain the use of effective curricula—knowing that powerful curricula is necessary, but not sufficient, in school reform.

 Comprehensive Classroom Curricula